What Is Direct Mail Marketing & How It Works

 - Campaign objective: Every marketing campaign should have a main objective.
 For direct mail campaigns, your objective is the main focal point that all other campaign elements, such as your call to action (CTA) and format, will revolve around.
 Your objective can be anything from brand awareness to getting more people to your store, more visitors to your website, increasing buying frequency, getting referrals, and more.

-- Audience: Your desired audience plays a key role in your campaign, and will depend on your primary objective.
+- Audience: Your desired audience plays a key role in your campaign and will depend on your primary objective.
 For example, if your objective is to increase sales of a new product, your mailing list could include previous customers of your business.
-Or, if you’re looking to tap into a new market, you might target recipients of a certain region using an Every Door Direct Mail (EDDM) campaign.
+Or, if you’re looking to tap into a new market, you might target recipients in a certain region using an Every Door Direct Mail (EDDM) campaign.

 - Mailer content: Your mailer’s content encompasses your message and the value you offer to recipients.
 It’ll also depend on your objective—if your aim is brand awareness, your content will likely only include information.
 On the other hand, if you want to increase sales, you might include a discount offer or other promotion and include a smartphone-scannable quick response code (aka QR code) to take customers to a landing page.